Skip to content

 Use tools for search, Slack, GitHub, market data, calendars, internal systems, and deployment-specific APIs.
 Tool code should read credentials with secret("NAME") so the same code works locally and in production.

-Workflows are Python handlers that save step results.
+Workflows are Python handlers run by services/workflow-python under the api-rs Absurd workflow runtime.
 When a worker restarts, the handler runs again, but ctx.step(...) returns cached results for completed work.
+Workflow ctx.call_tool(...) remains available through the generated centaur-tools compatibility bridge.

 Use workflows for scheduled digests, monitoring loops, approval gates, jobs that sleep for minutes or days, and parent/child workflow trees.